About Us

 We offer person-centered support for people living with disabilities so they can experience full & true lives.
 Our vision is to create an environment where people living with disabilities are valued and respected as contributing members of the community.

-Our goal is to provide a wide range of services that include the voices of the self-advocate, their family members, and those that offer support & companionship.
-We aim to have direct care professionals develop caring and respectful relationships with those they work with.
+We aim to provide a wide range of services that include the voices of the self-advocate, their family members, and those that offer support & companionship.
+Direct care professionals are an integral part in developing caring and respectful relationships with those we serve.

 -